Sedlacek-Solutions/SwiftUI-Stories/README.md

 # ProgressTabView

-A SwiftUI package that provides a custom tab view with progress tracking functionality.
+A SwiftUI package that provides a custom tab view with progress tracking functionality. <br>
 Each tab can have its own duration and automatically advances when completed.

 ## Features